-The five principles developed through the consultation are:
+The urban forest principles are:

 - 1. We believe the urban forest is an essential asset for Banyule, shared by all and crucial for the health and wellbeing of the community and natural environment. - 2.
 We believe a healthy urban forest is the result of strong partnerships between Council and community. - 3.
 We act today to respond to the changing climate and to leave a positive legacy for the future community, and we act responsibly, using evidence-based practice in our leadership and management of the urban forest. - 4.
-We plan, design and deliver for the people, places and natural environments of Banyule including: - a.
+We plan, design and deliver for the people, places and natural environments of Banyule, including: - a.
 Climate change and reduction of the urban heat island effect - b.
 Liveability, amenity and neighbourhood character - c.
-Banyule's ecosystems and biodiversity - 5.
-We protect and enhance the Banyule's natural environment to care for flora and fauna.
+Banyule's ecosystems and biodiversity - We protect and enhance Banyule's natural environment to care for flora and fauna.